C-MOHAMMED-ZAID/Employee-Management-System/README.md

-# 🧑‍💼 Employee Management App
+# 🧑‍💼 Employee Management System

 A full-featured MERN stack application that allows companies or teams to efficiently manage employees and salary data with role-based access control.
 Built for both administrators and employees, the app supports authentication, CRUD operations, and structured modules to ensure clarity, privacy, and productivity.